 Teradata TPump does not move data in large blocks like Fastload or Multiload.
 Instead, it loads one row at a time, using row hash locks.
-Using row hash locks allows TPump to do many concurrent INSERTs and UPDATEs on a table.
+Row hash locks allow TPump to do many concurrent INSERTs and UPDATEs on a table.

-Teradata TPump is not designed to bulk load huge amounts of data at once (and as fast as possible) but allows a trickle-feed of data to flow into the database.
+Teradata TPump is not designed to bulk-load vast amounts of data at once (and as fast as possible) but allows a trickle-feed of data to flow into the database.

 The Teradata TPump Features

 Real-time loading: Transactional systems need to get the data as soon as possible into the data warehouse.
 TPump allows performing near real-time updates from source systems into Teradata.

 Throttling: When loading with TPump, you can define how many updates should be done per minute.
 This is called the statement rate.